amten/NeuralNetwork/README.md

 ## Installation

+Go to https://github.com/amten/NeuralNetwork/releases/latest to find the latest release.
+Download the files NeuralNetwork.zip and BLAS-dlls.zip.
 In WEKA, go to Tools/Package Manager and press the "File/URL" button.
-Enter "https://github.com/amten/NeuralNetwork/archive/NeuralNetwork_0.1.zip" and press "ok.
+Browse to the NeuralNetwork.zip file and press "ok".

-**Important!** For optimal performance on Windows, you need to copy native matrix library dll-files to the install dir of Weka (".../Program Files/Weka-3-7").
+**Important!** For optimal performance on Windows, you need to copy native matrix library dll-files to Wekas install dir.
-Unzip this file to Wekas install dir: https://github.com/amten/NeuralNetwork/archive/BLAS_dlls_0.1.zip
+Unzip the BLAS-dlls.zip file to Wekas install dir (".../Program Files/Weka-3-7").

 For Linux, native matrix library files have not been tested, though it should be possible to install using instructions given [here] (https://github.com/fommil/netlib-java#linux)